jeff-k/bio-seq/README.md

 ### Hashing

-`Hash` is implemented for sequence and kmer types so equal values of these types with hash identically:
+`Hash` is implemented for sequence and kmer types so equal values of these types will hash identically:

 ```rust
 let seq_arr: &SeqArray<Dna, 32, 1> = dna!("AGCGCTAGTCGTACTGCCGCATCGCTAGCGCT");